GKR/Rust-WebAssembly-Yew-Async/README.md

 # Rust-Webassembly-Yew-Async

 Demo of a web app in Rust with the Yew framework, compiled to WebAssembly.
 It's just a simple application that fetches quotes from an HTTP API, parses JSON and displays the quotes.
+The quotes are updated every five seconds.
 NodeJS and Webpack are used to package the project, and serve as the development environment.

 <table border="0">
  <tr>